Platinum Metals (PLG)

 nullAI Analysis | Feedback

-Kris Begic has over 25 years of experience in the mining industry and capital markets.
-He has been involved with the raising of over $500 million for various exploration and development projects globally.
-His efforts are focused on project generation, mergers and acquisitions, capital markets, investor relations, and marketing.
-Mr. Begic served as the Manager of Corporate Development for Platinum Group since 2008.
+Mr. Begic has served as the Vice President, Corporate Development for Platinum Group Metals Ltd. since 2011 and as Manager of Corporate Development since 2008.
+He possesses over 25 years of experience in the mining industry and capital markets, and has been involved in raising over $500 million for various exploration and development projects globally.
+His responsibilities include project generation, mergers and acquisitions, capital markets, investor relations, and marketing.
+Mr. Begic holds a B.A. in History and Political Science from the University of Toronto.

 AI Analysis | Feedback